eml-bin/portfolio-eml/cv-inspections-system/sqledge/README.md

 ***

 ### :scroll: My Activities
+> List of my activities in this code
 > * Investigate about SQL Edge product
 > * Read the documentation for the set up
 > * Configure and create the necessary files for the module/service